clk-project/clk/README.md

 Try it with `clk cowsay`

-Let's take the opportunity of this first python command to discover that `clk` provide a logging feature ready to use.
+Let's take the opportunity of this first python command to discover that `clk` provides a logging feature ready to use.

 You can see that we created a `LOGGER` object using `LOGGER = get_logger(__name__)`.